-Bulgarians give Martenitsa to each other on the 1st March and celebrate the wonderful tradition of Baba Marta.
-It is celebrated by Bulgarians all over the world and has its roots from the 1st Bulgarian Kingdom.
+Bulgarians celebrate the giving of Martenitsa to each other on the 1st March.
+All over the world, Bulgarians remember the tradition of Baba Marta which has its roots from the 1st Bulgarian Kingdom.

 LEGEND OF THE MARTENITSA